 - You can use a plant-based protein powder, but please note, it usually gives a grainier texture and may not blend quite as smoothly.
 That said, if you're used to it or prefer plant-based, it still works!

-- Low-fat cottage cheese or Greek yogurt (blend well so it’s smooth)
+- Cottage cheese or Greek yogurt (blend well so it’s smooth)

 Optional pre-freeze flavor boosters: